Being a NICU mom is not something anyone ever dreams of. I’m sharing 5 things no one tells you about being a NICU mom.

 One thing that will help you balance your emotions is to talk about what you and your partner are both feeling.
 Don’t be afraid to express your feelings to each other because in the end you’re both in it together and your baby needs you both.
 Cry it out together if you need to.
 A lot of people try to hide their feelings but it’s okay to cry.

 Another thing you can do is to find another NICU mom to confide in that can give you advice on how they managed their day to day routine in the NICU.
+Support groups like this one is a great resource.
 You’ll have unexpected ups and downs every single day and having a support system is key.

-Only other NICU parents will understand what you’re going through.
+2. Only another NICU mom will understand what you’re going through.

 I never understood how completely annoying people were until I became a NICU mom.
 I can’t tell you how many people told me that it’s a good thing that Tristan was in the NICU because I would be able to get some rest before he came home.
 Umm…no. There’s no world in which your child being in an intensive care unit is a good thing.
 Never.
 Ever.
 Ever is that a good thing.
 It’s called intensive care for a reason.